MinnowBoard-org/website/elements/tuto-reader/tutorials/updating_your_firmware/docs/updating-your-firmware.md

     times until you're back at the initial UEFI boot menu.
 13. Press enter to `Continue` and Ubuntu will now boot (and will be set as the default boot configuration on future reboots of the board).

+**NOTE:** If this process fails for some reason like power interruption, and you are unable to flash using this process, your remedy is to use the spi flash tool linked [here](tutorials/update-firmware-using-spi-tool).

 ##### Try this tutorial next: